Registered Psychologist, M.A.

 I am committed to the therapy process no matter what comes up.
 I believe difficult moments are unique opportunities for growth when we address them openly together.

 I offer a variety of approaches to help you work toward your goals.
 I work in a collaborative manner with clients to ensure we remain on a helpful path.
-I have experience using Natural Processing (a somatic trauma processing therapy), Mindfulness, Acceptance and Commitment Therapy, and Embodied Awareness (Spiritually Directed Therapy).
+I have experience using Internal Family Systems Therapy, Natural Processing (a somatic trauma processing therapy), Mindfulness, Acceptance and Commitment Therapy, and Accelerated Resolution Therapy.

 Natural processing is a technique used to process automatic bodily responses that exist because of past experiences.
 These responses may have been helpful in the past but may no longer be serving you in the present.
 They might get in the way of opening up in relationships, being successful at work, or making decisions that are healthy for you.
 Some of these somatic (body) responses might include fear, anger, frustration, a feeling of “giving up”, or distrust that come up suddenly and might get in the way of you moving toward what is important for you.
 Together we can process these bodily responses and thoughts about yourself and others so that the past no longer drives your life.
 Rather, you can then decide what aligns with what you want for yourself in the moment.
 I can work with you to help your nervous system recover from past experiences.
 Together we can discover your body’s natural drive towards healing.
 Natural Processing is a unique type of trauma therapy where we incorporate your body and neurological responses related to the experience you are sharing, allowing for a deeper processing to be possible.